gabfssilva/geryon/README.md

    .build()
 ```

-### Pre defined responses
+### Predefined responses

-There are a bunch of pre defined responses already created to help you return your response in a very easy way:
+There are a bunch of predefined responses already created to help you return your response in a very easy way:

 #### Java or Kotlin